Discussion Questions Added to Christian Nationlism Booklet

 • How have you seen humor used in a healing way in politics?
 How about in a mocking or slanderous way?

-• What are some ways that we can live with a healthy separateness from politics, avoiding the blending problem, and keeping a smile on our face?
+• How can we live with a healthy separateness from politics, avoiding the blending problem, and keeping a smile on our face?

 Chapter 3: Danger #2: The “Central Actor” Problem